fghaas/lca2019-communications/markdown/main.md

 Following this approach does not mean that you’ll never be overwhelmed by the amount of information that you need to process.
 But it’ll greatly reduce that risk.

+Tasks without follow-up and follow-through are a waste of people’s time.